jplorandi/draft-js-plugins-base-plugin/README.md

 A base draft-js plugin to create your own plugins.

-Supports toolbar components, rendering decorator, blockmap override, and import/export functionality, all in one place.
+Will support toolbar components, rendering decorator, blockRendermap override, and import/export functionality, all in one place.
+Presently it's only a peer review project.